divavocado/divavocado/README.md

 # I'm an Artist and an aspiring Developer!

-- 🔭 I’m still improving my coding knowledge
+- 💪 I'm still learning
 - 🌱 I’m currently learning HTML, CSS & JavaScript
 - 💭 Feel free to ask me about anything